 The starting point is the hamlet of Ceppo, in the municipality of Valmadrera in the province of Como.
 When you reach the block you have to look for parking in the 3 parking lots along the road and go up the paved road as far as possible.
 We will notice here a path from which the approach begins, for another brief.

 From Ceppo follow the white-red signs that descend towards the bed of the stream.
 Go up it until you reach the first waterfall, where in fact the real path begins (15 'from the parking lot).

 From the first waterfall we will go up the path on the right bank and we will momentarily move away from the bed of the stream.
-Go up the stream staying at times on the right, sometimes on the left orographic side, passing alongside the pools to which the path is named.
-The first part of the chain is then reached with a traverse to the right that could be slippery.
+Go up the stream staying at times on the right, sometimes on the left orographic side, passing alongside the pools which give name to the path.
+We finally reach the first sections aided with chain with a traverse to the right that could be slippery.
 You pass several other pools until you reach a second beautiful waterfall.
 We will go up a concrete staircase.
 After the waterfall there is an escape route to San Tomaso (right).

 From the Taja Sass take the path to the right which leads us back to San Tomaso and from here back towards the village.
 You will have to go down from the town of Belvedere and go up towards the Ceppo (50 'from the end of the path) or follow the path that at a certain point turns to the left and reaches San Martino and from there go down to the car (1h from the end of the path ).

 As it happens in other paths that develop along gorges and ravines (eg Ferrata dell'Orrido of Chianocco, Aided path of the Infernone, etc.) it is necessary to evaluate the water flow well.
 Difficulties naturally vary greatly depending on the humidity of the rock.
 Given this, the first section - up to the escape route to San Tomaso - is available to everyone, including children.
 The second part is more athletic and a couple of steps require a little strength in climbing a couple of ledges.